 Fines for Overdue Materials

-Books, Books on Tape/CD, Music CDs have a grace period of 3 days.
+Books, Audiobooks, Music CDs have a grace period of 3 days.

 If the item is returned after the grace period, the fine will be assessed beginning the day after the original due date.

 Linda Appelbaum, Vice Chair

 Sherry Carr, Sec./Treas.